php-dev-br/laravel-doc-pt-br/security.md

 <a name="encryption"></a>
 ## Encryption

-Laravel provides facilities for strong AES encryption via the mcrypt PHP extension:
+Laravel provides facilities for strong AES-256 encryption via the mcrypt PHP extension:

 #### Encrypting A Value

 	$encrypted = Crypt::encrypt('secret');

-> **Note:** Be sure to set a 16, 24, or 32 character random string in the `key` option of the `app/config/app.php` file.
+> **Note:** Be sure to set a 32 character, random string in the `key` option of the `app/config/app.php` file.
 Otherwise, encrypted values will not be secure.

 #### Decrypting A Value